 How can we help more families break the cycle of poverty?
+The cycle of educational inequality?
 And how can we do it in a sustainable, accessible and scalable way?

 Those were the questions former NFL tight end and Super Bowl champion Casey Crawford pondered as he retired from football, began building a business, and looked for ways to spark positive change in his adopted hometown of Charlotte, N.C.

 Movement School is a groundbreaking cooperative between the Movement Foundation, Sugar Creek Charter School and the state of North Carolina.
 The result has been a new tuition-free public charter school that opened in 2017 for 300 students in West Charlotte.
-Crawford’s Movement Foundation invested $12 million in startup costs for the school, the academic program was developed from Sugar Creek Charter’s award-winning example, and a North Carolina public school charter is now assuring a tuition-free, state-sanctioned education.
+Crawford’s Movement Foundation invested $12 million in startup costs for the school.
+The academic program was developed from Sugar Creek Charter’s award-winning example.
+Additionally, a North Carolina public school charter is now assuring a tuition-free, state-sanctioned education.

 About 75 percent of Movement’s students are from economically underserved areas, compared to the Charlotte-Mecklenburg average of about 45 percent.
-Movement Schools is helping to break the generational cycle of poverty by combining rigorous academics with character enrichment, and recruiting and retaining highly qualified faculty and staff as part of a holistic approach to education.
+Movement Schools is helping to break the generational cycle of poverty by combining rigorous academics with character enrichment.
+They are recruiting and retaining highly qualified faculty and staff as part of a holistic approach to education.

 When asked what makes Movement’s approach unique for other education models in Charlotte, Tim Hurley, Executive Director of Movement Foundation, had the following to say: